Norman Saunders (politician): Father of Turks and Caicos Tourism

-His vision was cemented after attending an early tourism trade show in Florida, where he recognized the market potential of catering to luxury travellers arriving by private jets and yachts.
-This experience solidified his belief that the Turks and Caicos Islands should position itself as a premium destination.

-During his tenure, Saunders also led negotiations with international hotel developers.
-In 1976, he played a key role in finalizing an agreement with Club Med, which had previously been in talks with the Turks and Caicos Islands Government.
+During his tenure, Saunders led negotiations with international hotel developers.
+In 1976, he played a key role in finalising an agreement with Club Med, which had previously been in talks with the Turks and Caicos Islands Government.
 This led to the construction of the first major resort in the Turks and Caicos Islands and marked a significant turning point in the territory's tourism development.

-Reflecting on this period during the ceremony at which the South Caicos Airport was renamed the Norman B. Saunders Sr. International Airport in his honour, Saunders stated:
+Reflecting on this period during the ceremony at which the South Caicos Airport was renamed the Norman B. Saunders Sr. International Airport, Saunders stated:

 “The Tourism Industry was my baby.
 The House of Assembly actually gave me complete authority to do what was necessary to develop the tourism industry...
 I credit myself for the type of tourism that we developed in this country.
 Tourism is the breadbasket of this country, and I consider myself responsible for that area of our economic development.”

-The high-end tourism model he pioneered has continued to shape the identity and economy of the Turks and Caicos Islands, with the sector now serving as the country's leading source of revenue.
-Saunders’ early policy decisions, international outreach, and long-term vision for sustainable tourism have earned him recognition as one of the most influential figures in the development of the Turks and Caicos Islands.